 These sessions are for couples preparing for the birth of their baby.
 They address:

 Primarily aimed at students attending the prenatal class, these workshops would also be suitable for anyone interested in learning more about natural birth, whether you are planning a home, birthing centre or hospital birth.
-A popular part of the class is always the massage!The next birth preparation workshops will be held on 8th September, 11am - 1.30pm OR 2 - 4.30pm.
-Just one or two spaces remaining for this date, and I'm now taking bookings for the next dates on 6th October and 3rd November.
+A popular part of the class is always the massage!The next birth preparation workshops will be held on 6th October, 11am - 1.30pm OR 2 - 4.30pm.
+Just one or two spaces remaining for this date, and I'm now taking bookings for the next dates on 3rd November.
 I'll be adding more dates for early 2019 shortly.

 Please contact me to book your place, or if you would like to organise a birth preparation class on an individual basis.